neuts-jl/nssmitty/README.md

 instructions.
 Since NSSMITTY executes commands, you must have the necessary authority to execute the commands it executes.

-It is compiled under LAZARUS with my lib "ttyconsole"
+It is compiled under LAZARUS with my lib [ttyconsole](https://github.com/neuts-jl/ttyconsole)

 ## Contribute:
 You can contribute to this development by creating the screen files,